thunderbird/mailstrom/test/integration/README.md

 cp .env.test.example .env.test
 ```

-The `."env.test` file is in the gitignore as to prevent checking it into github by mistake!
-Open the `.env.test` file and"
+The `.env.test` file is in the gitignore as to prevent checking it into github by mistake!
+Open the `.env.test` file and
-add the "following values:"
+add the following values:

 ```
 TEST_IMAP_HOST = "<your IMAP server host name>"